Interferometer Techniques for Gravitational-Wave Detection: Introduction

 \subsection{Overview of the goals of interferometer design}

-As set out in very many works, gravitational-wave detectors strive to pick out signals carried by passing gravitational waves from a background of self-generated noise.
-The principles of operation are set out at various points in the review, but in essence, the goal has been to prepare many photons, stored for as long as practical in the `arms' of a laser interferometer (traditionally the two arms are at right angles), so that tiny phase shifts induced by the gravitational waves form as large as possible a signal, when the light leaving the appropriate `port' of the interferometer is detected and the resulting signal analysed.
+Gravitational-wave detectors strive to pick out signals carried by passing gravitational waves from a background of self-generated noise.
+The principles of operation are set out at various points in the review, but in essence, the goal has been to prepare many photons, stored for as long as practical in the `arms' of a laser interferometer (traditionally the two arms are at right angles), so that tiny phase shifts induced by the gravitational waves yield the largest possible effect, when the light leaving the appropriate `port' of the interferometer is detected and the resulting signal analysed.

-The evolution of gravitational-wave detectors can be seen by following their development from prototypes and early observing systems towards the Advanced detectors which are currently in the final stages of planning or early stages of construction.

-\miranda{I think there is something missing from this sentence.} Starting from the simplest Michelson interferometer~\cite{forward78}, then by the application of techniques to increase the number of photons stored in the arms: delay lines~\cite{herriott64}, Fabry--P\'erot arm cavities~\cite{fabry_perot, Fattaccioli86} and power recycling~\cite{drever_pr}.
+The evolution of gravitational-wave detectors can be seen by following their development from prototypes and early observing systems towards the so-called `Advanced detectors', which are currently under construction, or in the case of Advanced LIGO, in the first phase of scientific observing (as of late 2015).
+Starting from the simplest Michelson interferometer~\cite{forward78}, then by the application of techniques to increase the number of photons stored in the arms: delay lines~\cite{herriott64}, Fabry-Perot arm cavities~\cite{fabry_perot, Fattaccioli86} and power recycling~\cite{billing83, drever_pr}.
 The final step in the development of classical interferometry was the inclusion of signal recycling~\cite{meers88, heinzel98}, which, among other effects, allows the signal from a gravitational-wave signal of approximately-known spectrum to be enhanced above the noise.

+Reading out a signal from even the most basic interferometer requires minimising the coupling of local environmental effects to the detected output.
+Thus, the relative positions of all the components must be stabilised.
+This is commonly achieved by suspending the mirrors etc.\ as pendulums, often multi-stage pendulums in series, and then applying closed-loop control to maintain the desired operating condition.
+The careful engineering required to provide low-noise suspensions with the correct vibration isolation, and also low-noise actuation, is described in many works, for example, \cite{braccini96, plissi2000, barriga2009, Aston2012}.